NizZ8/dockerPatcher/README.md

 I automate this patcher in my team's development environment automation solution, if the issue hits someone's machine they can run the patcher and it will build images as needed - this only needs to be used for building images, once the images are built Docker or the machine can be restarted without causing the issue to resurface.

 * Call it like this after building (from powershell): patchDocker.exe p (ps dockerd).id
+* Make sure you call it from 64 bit powershell

+The bytes patched are verified on windows 1903 18362.418, commented out bytes may work on older versions of 1903